acread/Presentations_And_Resources/2023_LongReadLab.md

 <img width="631" alt="image" src="https://user-images.githubusercontent.com/43852873/218881708-58308251-bd3a-461b-879b-42b98f65f459.png">
 </details>

+## Let's do some computational stuff!

+Log onto your MSI account

 Copy the folder that corresponds to your group to your scratch.global folder - each group \
 has a total of 11 fast5 raw read files output by a MinIon run \